 Domenic Mangano’s (Jamaica Cottage Shop’s owner and founder, and senior designer) initial aesthetic 20 years ago, had a folky, rugged quality, with plenty of artsy details, and dramatic spots of color.
 As his designs became more refined and streamlined over the years, I noticed the color and artistic details remained, giving his designs (which already fall into the unique category with the prefabricated kits and extensive line for tiny cottage living) an artisan edge, which many companies fall short of.
 I noticed that often, the simplest addition, a burgandy roof, a tudor brown roof, or even a mix of two colors really changes the whole outcome.

-When I wrote about the Jamaica Cottage Shop’s “Greenhouse” last week, I made several notes to explore the many options that make this tiny house company so unique, and easy to use.
+When I wrote about the Jamaica Cottage Shop’s “Greenhouse” last week, I made several notes to explore the many inexpensive roofing options and more that make this tiny house company so unique, and easy to use.
 In the coming weeks, I will be continuing to share the way some simple changes from the standard, can optimize your landscape.
-Look forward to reading more about the other roofing materials you can choose from, the selection of hand forged iron hinges (from local artisans), and how amazing their cedar flower boxes can make your home look.
+Look forward to reading more about the other shed roofing options you can choose from, the selection of hand forged iron hinges (from local artisans), and how amazing their cedar flower boxes can make your home look.

 When I submitted this article for review, Domenic suggested I add some more educational/resource information to further help with roofing questions.
 Good idea!

-So, here’s some more important information about roofing.
+So, here’s some more important information about inexpensive roofing options.
 The screws used to mount the metal panels, have rubber gaskets (that are made in the USA) that create a self sealing finish in combination with the metal threads.
 The paint on these roofing screws match the panels.

-Another important difference he wanted me to point out, is between the standing seam roof and the corrugated roof.
+Another important difference in shed roofing options he wanted me to point out, is between the standing seam roof and the corrugated roof.